 What Does A Mentor Do?

 The GOODWorks mentorship program helps women to succeed in every aspect of their lives.
 Individuals who care deeply about the development of other women who are housed at the York Correctional Institution in Niantic, Connecticut.
-Through the program, volunteers build trustworthy relationships with other women and assist them with improving their morale, self development, improving their own values and help them to get a fresh perspective on their lives.
-This program has proven invaluable for many women at the York Correctional Institution.
+Through the program, volunteers build trustworthy relationships with other women and assist them with improving their morale, self-development, improving their own values, and help them to get a fresh perspective on their lives.
+This program has proven invaluable for many women within our GOODWorks community.

-Sound investment in assisting women in becoming self sufficient.
-Commitment of time is a big aspect of what we do and we believe that it is important to keep all appointments with those who need our services.
-We understand that it may take time to build a positive relationship between our mentors and mentee - we we also understand the high reward that soon follows.
+A sound investment in assisting women in becoming self-sufficient.
+A sound investment in assisting women throughout their journey to become self-sufficient.
+The commitment of time is a big aspect of what we do and we believe that it is important to keep all appointments with those who need our services.
+We understand that it may take time and patience to build a positive relationship between our mentors and mentees, and we understand the high reward that soon follows.